-- On review of all submitted documents an approval to conduct a clinical trial is issued by the SCOCT which may be subject to terms and conditions as the SCOCT may impose.
+- On review of all submitted documents, an approval to conduct a clinical trial is issued by the SCOCT which may be subject to terms and conditions as the SCOCT may impose.

 - An approval to conduct a clinical trial will be issued in the name of the applicant and the clinical trial should be conducted only at the site(s) specified in the approval.

-- Upon receiving approval for the clinical trial from SCOCT, the holder of the approval may apply to the Medical Technology & Supplies (MT&S) Division, CDDRA, Ministry of Health, for an import license and other permits which may be necessary for the import of investigational medicinal products and other drugs and material required for the study.
+- Upon receiving approval for the clinical trial from SCOCT, the holder of the approval may apply to the Medical Technology & Supplies (MT&S) Division, CDDRA, Ministry of Health, for an import license and other permits that may be necessary for the import of investigational medicinal products and other drugs and material required for the study.